 Welcome to Atlanta Otology!

 Atlanta Otology is a medical and surgical practice dedicated to the diagnosis and treatment of hearing loss, ear disease, skull base tumors, and balance disorders for both adults and children.
+Our practice is a location of ENT of GA – North.
 Our team of board-certified physicians and audiologists are committed to providing the highest quality care to our patients.

 Conditions treated include but are not limited to: hearing loss, otosclerosis, chronic ear disease, cholesteatoma, ear drainage, ear drum perforations, superior semicircular canal dehiscence, CSF leaks, encephaloceles, ear tumors, exostosis, eustachian tube dysfunction, vertigo, vestibular schwannomas/acoustic neuromas, facial nerve weakness and others.
 Please call us if you have any questions about the conditions we treat.